WTF is Quibi? A bold bet on short-form streaming

 Quibi, a mobile-only subscription video service set to launch Monday in the US and Canda, has been pumping up the hype for months.
 It has the backing of all the major Hollywood studios.
 A seemingly endless litany of film, TV, music and sports stars are making shows.
-And it's raised $1.75 billion to fund its ultra-expensive short-form videos and to pay for splashy marketing like a Super Bowl ad.
-And its brought T-Mobile on board to offer free subscriptions to some of its wireless customers.
+And Quibi has raised $1.75 billion to fund its ultra-expensive short-form videos and to pay for splashy marketing like a Super Bowl ad.
+It's also brought T-Mobile on board to offer free subscriptions to some wireless customers.

 Quibi is ramping up in the middle of a wave of new streaming services, as tech and media giants all rush to be the one shaping the future of video.
 But that means Quibi will be competing for your subscription dollars against heavy-duty upstarts like Disney Plus, Apple TV Plus, Peacock and HBO Max, as well as established players like Netflix.
-And, of course, Quibi faces a Goliath in YouTube, the short-video OG that already draws in more than 2 billion viewers every month.
+And, of course, Quibi faces a Goliath in YouTube, the pioneer of online short video that now draws in more than 2 billion viewers every month.

 But Quibi believes its unconventional strategy -- very expensive, star-packed programming released in 10-minute-or-less episodes that you can watch only on mobile devices like your phone -- will hit a sweet spot.

 Quibi would be a risky bet even in normal times.
 But it's also launching in the middle of the coronavirus pandemic.
-The new coronavirus, which causes the respiratory disease known as COVID-19, has upended the status quo around the world, locking down whole cities and states, overwhelming health care systems and shutting down entire industries.
-Hollywood is no exception: Movie theaters are shuttered, film and television productions are on hold and big-budget films are being delayed months.
+The coronavirus, which causes the respiratory illness known as COVID-19, has upended the status quo around the world, locking down whole cities, states and countries, overwhelming health care systems and shutting down entire industries.
+Hollywood is no exception: Movie theaters are shuttered, film and television productions are on hold and big-budget films are delayed months.

 People can watch Quibi at home, sure, but Quibi's bet on exclusively mobile, short-form video was based on the premise that people would gobble up these "quick bite" episodes throughout their day while on the go.
-But coronavirus containment measures have locked millions of people inside their homes in the US, stifling how much people are out and about.
+The coronavirus containment measures have locked millions of people inside their homes, though, stifling how often people are out and about.

+Quibi leaders believe people still need short breaks for entertainment, even if they're locked in their homes instead of on-the-go.
+And Quibi's CEO is Meg Whitman, the former chief of eBay and Hewlett-Packard, said Quibi is willing to change if customers demand it.

+"If all of our users are saying, 'We really want to be able to watch this content on our big screen,' then we'll develop the capability to do that," Whitman said Thursday ahead of launch.
+She also said Quibi is willing to release episodes in a bingeable bunch all at once like Netflix, if that's what suits subscribers needs best.
+(At launch, Quibi plans to release new episodes of each series every weekday.)

+"We thought we could bring back some of the watercooler effect" that has been lost as audiences binge episodes out of synch with each other, she said.
+"But if our users say, 'We want to binge it,' then we can just load it all up on day one."

-Quibi is run by two high-profile executives, one Hollywood mogul and another tech veteran.
-Quibi's founder is Jeffrey Katzenberg, who ran Disney's movie division in the '80s and '90s and co-founded Dreamworks Animation, responsible for hit franchises like Shrek and Kung-Fu Panda.
-Quibi's CEO is Meg Whitman, the former chief of eBay and Hewlett-Packard.
+In addition to Whitman, Quibi is also run by founder Jeffrey Katzenberg, who was the head of Disney's movie division in the '80s and '90s and co-founded Dreamworks Animation.

-Katzenberg has said the coronavirus's effect on people's viewing habits isn't necessarily an advantage or a disadvantage for Quibi, it's just different.
-Some of the service's daily news and lifestyle programming has had to figure out different ways to create their shows in keeping with social distancing, but almost all of them will still be able to deliver their programming for launch.
+Katzenberg has said the coronavirus' effect on people's viewing habits isn't necessarily an advantage or a disadvantage for Quibi.
+It's just different.
+Some of the service's daily news and lifestyle show crews have had to figure out alternative strategies in order to maintain social distancing, but almost all of the shows will still be able to deliver their programming for launch.
+And Whitman says Quibi has enough content built up to last as long as late November.

 So is Quibi worth your time and money?
-Read below for all the answers we know so far, but basically: With a 90-day free trial if you sign up in April, you can try it for months to see for yourself, without spending a thing.
+Read below for what we know so far, but basically: With a 90-day free trial if you sign up in April, you can try it for months to see for yourself without spending a thing.

 OK, WTF is a quibi?

-Capital-q Quibi refers to the service, and all-lower-case quibi is the word the company invented for its short-form episodes, which all run about 10 minutes or less.
+Quibi with a capital "Q" refers to the service, and all-lower-case quibi is the word the company invented for its short-form episodes, which all run about 10 minutes or less.

 It's a mashup of the words "quick bites," since the videos are supposed to be bite-size morsels of video.